wzscq/crvframe/README.md

 **note**：Replace the hostname with your real hostname or ip address.

-The defalut account of the app is **admin**,the password is the same as the account name.
+The defalut account of the app is **admin**,the password is the same as the account.